European Union: Two-Sided Markets, Platforms and Network Effects

 How might regulation of digital platforms operate?

 In addition to their complexity, platform business models are also diverse.
 This means that no easy one-size-fits-all solution is available.
 Any regulatory intervention would need to take these differences into account, which would be difficult, costly and unpredictable for operators.
-The Commission’s proposal to develop a list of ‘blacklisted’ practices may thus prove to be very difficult in practice.
+The Commission’s approach of developing a list of ‘blacklisted’ practices may thus prove to be very difficult in practice.
 Tailor-made remedies could be more appropriate, yet even these would need to take account of the constantly evolving nature of digital platforms.
+The DMA appears to have addressed this issue by providing the Commission with investigative powers that would allow it to add to the list of do’s and don’ts.

 As discussed, policymakers need to be aware of unintended consequences of regulation.
 Any regulation of marketplaces could lead to distortions of dynamic competition.
 If potential entrants knew that they would be subject to regulation and unable to self-preference, they may not try to compete for the development of alternative marketplaces, but content themselves with the provision of complementary services.
 Who would want to develop Facebook 2.0 in a regulated platform market?